buaalsy2003/CarND-Advanced-Lane-Lines/writeup.md

 From the binary images with lane line pixes detected, I fit my lane lines with a 2nd order polynomial using the code in the "Find Lane Line" section of main.ipynb.
 First of all, I used the peak of histogram to find the possilbe lane line location as course materials suggested.
 Then I used the Sliding Window Search method to conduct the search for lane line pixel candidates.
 Any pixel within the search window will be used to fit the polynomial curve.
-These methods are good enough to generate good result for individual test images.
-When applying it to video, the result is not good enough.
-I used some other techniques to stablize the video output, which will be discused in detail in Discussion section at the end of this document.
+The output image can been seen as in the left side of the following image:

 ![alt text][image5]

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I calculated the radius of curvature using the method introducted in the course materials by taking the derivatives of the 2nd order ploynomial curve.
 I calculated the vehicle position respecting to the center by getting a middle point of fitted lane curves and comparing it to 640, half of the image size in X direction.
-I added the information to the final result as show in the image below:
+I added the information to the final result as shown in the image below:

-![alt text][image6]
+![alt text][image7]

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I plotted the lane line polynomial curves back to the original image by applying OpenCV `cv2.warpPerspective` with inverse matrix of original perspective transformation.
-The result on a test image can be found in above image.
+I plotted the lane line polynomial curves back to the original image by applying OpenCV `cv2.warpPerspective` with inverse matrix of original perspective transformation matrix.
+The result on a test image can be found in the right side of the following image:

+![alt text][image5]

 ---